Milena Jesenská: In music

 Jesenská was the subject of a cantata for soprano and orchestra, entitled Milena, by the Argentine composer Alberto Ginastera.
 Ginastera's work was based on Kafka's letters.

 British Industrial musician Bryn Jones, under the moniker of Muslimgauze, included a track named after her in his album Opaques.

 French singer-songwriter, Dominique A, wrote a song dedicated to Milena Jesenská in the song "Milena Jesenská" of his 1998 single Ep "L'Attirance" (Ovni Records - Acuarela).

 American singer-songwriter, Rhett Miller, mentions Milena in the song "Our Love" of his 2002 debut album "The Instigator".

 French-American musical group Moriarty referenced Milena in the song called "Za Milena J." of his 2015 album "Epitaph" and her relationship with Franz Kafka.

 In popular culture

 The 2025 novel "Letters To Kafka" by Christine Estima explores the life of Milena Jesenská from a first-person point of view, imagining what her letters to Kafka might have said, and also her role as a resistance fighter during the rise of fascism in Europe in the 1930s.
 The novel is published by House of Anansi Press and was published September 9, 2025.

+In 2025, Gwen Strauss write the love story of Milena and Margarete in the Ravensbruck camp.